 Developing World-Class Lithium and Cobalt Properties in Canada and Chile

 Surge’s Board of Directors benefits from the experience of Tim Fernback.
-Fernback has a wealth of experience in the financial sector and has been responsible for over 50 IPOs and over 100 reverse-mergers, as investment banker and venture capitalist.
+Fernback has a wealth of experience in the financial sector and has been responsible for over 50 IPOs and over 100 reverse-mergers as an investment banker and venture capitalist.

-- Operating in the mining friendly jurisdictions of Chile and the provinces of British Columbia and Ontario, Canada
+- Operating in the mining-friendly jurisdictions of British Columbia and Ontario, Canada.

 - Ontario properties are in proximity to the past-producing Agaunico cobalt mine.